arthur100500/LadaEngine/README.md

 ```

 # Good luck
-Idk I think thats enough info for you to write the game of your dream
+IDK I think that's enough info for you to write the game of your dream